From Commits to Confidence: Towards Stability-Informed Risk Assessment in Open Source Software: Discussion Future Work

-Our findings introduce a new dimension for assessing open source software risk, extending beyond technical considerations to social factors.
-The stability metrics can identify projects with controlled activity patterns while revealing risks related to maintainer sustainability and project governance.
-Notably, stable commit patterns reflect underlying project characteristics such as mature governance, sustained contributors, and robust development processes, which enable resilience when facing disruptions.
-This suggests that commit stability serves as a proxy for predicting a project's ability to weather challenges.
-We discuss use-case scenarios and future research directions.
+Our findings introduce a new dimension for assessing open source software risk, extending beyond technical considerations to the consideration of social factors.
+Though our insights are early, they illuminate signals that suggest stable commit patterns may indicate underlying project characteristics such as mature governance, sustained contributors, and robust development processes, factors that existing research associates with resilience when facing disruptions \cite{malgonde2023resilience}.